alexisr91/alexisr91/README.md

 🎓  [MY DIPLOMA] After a professional career change from the medias to web development, I have been recently certified RNCP level 2 which is the equivalent of an associate degree from Formation31.

-💻 [MY STACK] :
-- HTML, CSS, BOOTSTRAP, TAILWIND, JAVASCRIPT, REACT JS.
-- JAVA, PHP, SQL, Firebase
+💻 [MY STACK] : - HTML, CSS, BOOTSTRAP, TAILWIND, JAVASCRIPT, REACT JS, JAVA, PHP, SQL, Firebase

 📂 [MY PROJECTS] I used to keep everything for myself and used to do local commits but it's time to do some changes.
 Among the projects I have done, my biggest ones are :

 - A 2D MMORPG game [JAVA, MAVEN]
-- A quizz game [JAVA]
+- A quizz game [JAVA, MAVEN]
 - Accomodation website [JS, PHP, SYMFONY, BOOTSTRAP,SQL]
-- A search engine [PHP,SYMFONY,BOOTSTRAP,SQL]
+- A search engine [PHP, SYMFONY, BOOTSTRAP,SQL]
 ---------------------------------------------------------------------
 - A dynamic chat messenger [REACT JS, FIREBASE]
 - A photo editor [REACT JS]